Food Marketing Specialist

 - 1

-Students who arrive at New Paltz already at the intermediate proficiency level would not be appropriate candidates for this microcredential.
-Such students may wish to seek another means of language skill verification, such as a certificate from the American Council on the Teaching of Foreign Languages (ACTFL) or College Level Examination Program (CLEP), or consider pursuing a minor or major that will utilize their language proficiency.
+Students who arrive at New Paltz already at the intermediate proficiency level may wish to seek an alternative to the microcredential for language skill verification, such as a certificate from the American Council on the Teaching of Foreign Languages (ACTFL) or College Level Examination Program (CLEP), or consider pursuing a minor or major that will utilize their language proficiency.